Serving

 Most

-There are a lot of steps to this recipe, but the pace is leasurly.
-Actually you can make it ahead and finish when the leftover turkey becomes available.
-This method starts in a sauté pan and finishes in a coverable caserole but you could do it in one flame and oven-proof vessel all the way through.
+Actually, you can make most of this dish ahead, and finish when the leftover turkey becomes available.
+This method starts in a sauté pan and finishes in a coverable casserole but you could do it in one flame and oven-proof vessel all the way through.

 6